Vansitha/Vansitha/README.md

 # Hi! 👋

 I'm Vansitha, some facts about me:
-- Able to sit at the desk for 10+ hours straight (do you touch grass bro? no).
+- Able to sit at the desk for 10+ hours straight (do you touch grass? no).
 - Likes to read technical documentation during free time.
 - Loves typing away on a mechanical keyboard all day.
 - Can't code without vim motions.